Last Updated: January 3, 2020

 Of course, many creations aren’t eligible for copyright protection and aren’t protected by copyright.

-Works created by the U.S. Government (and it’s employees) aren’t protected by copyright.
+Works created by the U.S. Government (and its employees) aren’t protected by copyright.

 For example, Randy Bresnik has taken jaw-dropping photos of the Earth from the International Space Station.